mrmins/EmojiRaiting/README.md

     val: 4,  //Selected value
     width: '35px',  //With of each emoji.
     event: 'click',  //Event "click" or "mouseover".
+    emojis: emojis  //In case you want to define your own list of emojis
-    count: 7, //In case you want set 1 emoji in the array and display N number of them.
+    count: 7, //VERY OPTIONAL - In case you want set 1 emoji in the array and display N number of them.
-    emojis: emojis  //In case you want to define your own list of emojis });
+});

 ```